[Infographic] BOI Company Thailand

 Singapore and Hong Kong have very low effective tax rates – and for Thailand to compete regionally against these financial and business hubs – they need to offer strong incentives to certain types of companies.

-Many “offshore companies” are merely a paper companies that don’t give you the right to operate in said jurisdiction.
+Many “offshore companies” are merely paper companies that don’t give you the right to operate in said jurisdiction.

 - EXAMPLE: (for a BVI offshore company – you can’t ever do business in BVI)

-- EXAMPLE: For a Singapore company to be exempt from tax from IRAS – you can’t do business in Singapore have any connections, you have to have a few years of good filing records, and you must apply for exemption.
+- EXAMPLE: For a Singapore company to be exempt from tax from IRAS – you can’t do business in Singapore have any connections, you have to have a few years of good filing records, and you must apply for an exemption.

 With a Thailand BOI approval, you can have a physical office and operations on the ground, (not possible with most “offshore companies” and official tax residency.
-This is powerful, particularly if you have an established business with turnover.
+This is powerful, particularly if you have an established business with a turnover.

 A Thai company with 100% foreign ownership gives you many more acquisition opportunities and paths to exit.